Having someone s physical company might not be enough to get rid of feelings

 They Don t Understand You And Don’t Even Try To

-of understanding each other and are making mutual efforts to solve it
+understanding each other and are making mutual efforts to solve it then it is

 If your partner doesn t understand you but at least tries to do so is

-partner does not understand you, does not try to, and further pushes
+does not understand you, does not try to, and further pushes your concerns

 -